 Maintaining Runway Throughput

-The first can be compared to a pressure cooker where a number of strategic holding patterns are spread geographically at a similar distance from the landing runway (nominally, at four ‘entry points’ to the terminal area).
-As the traffic increases, these holding patterns are stacked keeping the pressure on the terminal airspace and allowing ATC to feed a continuous stream of arriving traffic from the holding stacks to the arrival/approach system with departures threaded through the arriving traffic.
+The first can be compared to a pressure cooker where a number of strategically placed holding patterns are spread geographically at a similar distance from the landing runway (nominally, at four ‘entry points’ to the terminal area.
+This is often referred to as the four-corner post).
+As the traffic increases, these holding patterns are stacked (filled) in order to keep the pressure on the terminal airspace and allowing ATC to feed a continuous stream of arriving traffic from the holding stacks to the arrival/approach system with departures threaded through the arriving traffic.

-The second model is more ‘elastic’ in that, in order to avoid holding aircraft, (sometimes extensively) longer terminal arrival routes are designed to the landing runway.
+The second operating style is more ‘elastic’: in order to avoid holding aircraft, (sometimes extensively) longer terminal arrival routes are designed to the landing runway.

-The advantages and disadvantages of each system can be extensively debated.
-Some contend that in the end the track miles flown by arriving aircraft are more or less the same irrespective of the model used, which may be true in given circumstances.
+The advantages and disadvantages of each style can be extensively debated.
+Some contend that in the end the track miles flown by arriving aircraft are more or less the same irrespective of the way in which the airspace is designed.
 However, when aiming to facilitate continuous descent, linear extensions on extended routing may provide the pilot with greater ability to plan the descent profile and hence provide benefits over holding, especially at lower altitudes.

 Open and Closed STARs

-Although ‘Open’ or “Closed’ arrival procedures are not ICAO expressions, they are increasingly in common use.
-PBN makes it possible to design closed or open procedures.
-The choice of open or closed procedure needs to take account of the actual operating environment and must take into account ATC procedures.
+PBN makes it possible to design closed and/or open procedures.
+Although ‘Open’ or “Closed’ procedures are not ICAO expressions, the terms are commonly used.
+The choice of open or closed procedure needs to take account of the actual operating environment and must include appropriate ATC procedures.

-Open procedures provide track guidance (usually) to a downwind track position from which the aircraft is tactically guided by ATC to intercept the final approach track.
+Open procedures provide track guidance (usually) to a downwind position from which the aircraft is tactically guided by ATC to intercept the final approach track.
 An Open procedure will require tactical vectoring instructions to align the aircraft with the final approach track.
-This results in the RNAV system only being able to calculate the descent up to the final waypoint on the procedure; at this point the computer is coded to fly the last heading and height and await for manual intervention – this is a path terminator called ‘Heading to Manual Termination’ (VM).
-This means that a continuous descent operation after this point may not be possible, due to the uncertainty of path stretching which ATC may use.
-There is a possibility for ATC to give distance to go as a tactical enabler for CDO but this is not commonly practiced in busy TMAs.
+This results in the RNAV system only being able to calculate the descent up to the last published waypoint on the procedure.

 Do you want to leave?